europeana/atc-fashion/README.md

-# Assimilation Traffic Control: Europeana Fashion
+# Assimilated Traffic Control: Europeana Fashion

 Redirects from Europeana Fashion website URLs to equivalents on other Europeana websites, as an OpenWhisk web action.